jido/Arcadam/README.md

 line breaks otherwise the table is generated without a header row.

-An empty line indicates a new row but it is optional after second row (since the generator knows the number of columns then).
+An empty line indicates a new row but it is optional after second row (since the generator knows the number of columns then, either from the header row or the first content row).

 ```
 ,===